-"Not later than 18 months after the date of enactment of the [probably should be "this"] Act, the Administrator for Federal Procurement Policy shall submit a report on establishing similar guidelines government-wide to the Committee on Homeland Security and Governmental Affairs and the Committee on Oversight and Government Reform of the House of Representatives"
+"(b) REGULATIONS.-Not later than 6 months after the date of the enactment of this Act [Oct.
+8, 2008], the Secretary shall issue regulations to carry out this section.
+"SEC.
+3. REPORT ON GOVERNMENT-WIDE APPLICAment of the [probably should be "this"] Act, the Administrator for Federal Procurement Policy shall submit a report on establishing similar guidelines government-wide to the Committee on Homeland Security and Governmental Affairs and the Committee on Oversight and Government Reform of the House of Representatives."